 what people said about the last Practical Pedagogies conference

-Ticket sales are strictly limited and sell out well in advance in order to allow all attendees the maximum opportunity to attend their first-choice workshops.
+Ticket sales are strictly limited in order to allow all attendees the maximum opportunity to attend their first-choice workshops.

 Book early to avoid disappointment!